 Eventually, with added sugar, it became popular in jams and jellies, and pie.
 If you are lucky enough to have access to a sour orange tree, this pie recipe will give you a great way to use those acidic and sour fruits.
 Or, you can try to find them in a specialty grocery store.
 Cuban grocers usually stock sour oranges to make mojo sauce commonly found in the roast pork and chicken dishes.
 Some Floridians even use backyard calamondins as an alternative in sour orange pies.
 The calamondin is a small citrus hybrid, with a very sour-citrusy flavor.

 For this recipe, we will use a combination of orange and lemon to achieve that flavorful sour orange taste.

-Florida oranges, lemons and the zest of a fruit can be used for Sour Orange Pie
+Florida oranges, lemons, and the zest of fruit can be used for Sour Orange Pie

 Use 1/2 cup of fresh-squeezed Florida orange juice with 1/2 cup of fresh-squeezed lemon juice (boiled down to ¾ cup of syrup).